squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 If your network topology uses a squid box sitting the '''inside''' the router which passes packets to Squid.
 Then you will need to explicitly add some additional configuration.

 The WCCPv2 example is provided for people using Cisco boxes.
 For others we can't point to exact routing configuration since it will depend on your router.
 But you will need to figure out some rule(s) which identify the Squid outbound traffic.
-Dedicated router interface, service groups, TOS set by Squid SquidConf:tcp_outgoing_tos, and MAC source have all been found to be useful under specific situations. '''IP address rules are the one thing guaranteed to fail'''.
+Dedicated router interface, service groups, TOS set by Squid SquidConf:tcp_outgoing_tos, and MAC source have all been found to be useful under specific situations. '''IP address rules are the one thing guaranteed to fail.'''

- {i} I should not really need to say it; but these exception rules '''MUST''' be placed before any of the capture TPROXY/DIVERT rules.
+ {i} We should not really need to say it; but these exception rules '''MUST''' be placed before any of the capture TPROXY/DIVERT rules.

- {i} Note that WCCP/WCCPv2 device rules usually documented are automatically identifying and permit the proxy traffic outbound.
-These tend to use IP address which '''no longer works when TPROXYv4 spoofing is used'''.
-Use the above config without changes unless you are very certain about what you are doing.
-Newer devices ''may'' be using interface characteristics, but don't assume so without good testing.
+=== Wccp2 dst_ip_hash packet loops ===

+ ''by Michael Bowe''

+Referring to the SquidConf:wccps_service_info settings detailed above.

+First method:
+ * dst_ip_hash on 80
+ * src_ip_hash on 90
+Ties a particular web server to a particular cache

+Second method:
+ * src_ip_hash on 80
+ * dst_ip_hash on 90
+Ties a particular client to a particular cache

+When using TPROXY the second method must be used.
+The problem with the first method is this sequence of events which starts to occur:

+Say a client wants to access http://some-large-site, their PC resolves the address and gets x.x.x.1

+ 1. GET request goes off to the network, Cisco sees it and hashes the dst_ip.
+ 2. Hash for this IP points to cache-A
+ 3. Router sends the request to cache-A.

+This cache takes the GET and does another DNS lookup of that host.
+This time it resolves to x.x.x.2

+ 1. Cache sends request off to the !Internet
+ 2. Reply comes back from x.x.x.2, and arrives at the Cisco.
+ 3. Cisco does hash on src_ip and this happens to map to cache-B
+ 4. Reply arrives at cache-B and it doesn’t know anything about it.
+Trouble! {X}

 = References =